 The solution is not always clear-cut.
 Most hair damage is irreparable since hair is a collection of dead cells incapable of repair.
 Time, a pair of shears, and taking measures to prevent more damage are the only natural remedies.
 You can rebuild your hair's outer cuticle with good hair health and care and a few targeted treatments.

-Heat styling, bleaching, colouring, hot showers, improper hair care practices, and other factors can all cause hair damage.
+Heat styling, bleaching, glue, colouring, hot showers, improper hair care practices, and other factors can all cause hair damage.
 Gentle hair care, serums, oils, and DIY masks are the simplest ways to repair hair damage.
 These suggestions should assist you in restoring the lustre of your hair.
 You can't undo hair damage if you don't have a time machine.

 You can, however, change your regimen and give your hair more attention.
 If you haven't seen any improvement in a few weeks, consult your doctor or dermatologist.
 They can assess your symptoms and determine if the underlying problem is to blame.